Consuming External Web Services

 The Bookinfo Application with details V2

-Note that the Google Books web service is outside the Istio service mesh, the boundary of which is marked by a dotted line.
+Note that the Google Books web service is outside the Istio service mesh, the boundary of which is marked by a dashed line.

 Now let’s direct all the traffic destined to the details microservice, to details version v2, using the following route rule:

 cat <<EOF | istioctl create -f - apiVersion: config.istio.io/v1alpha2 kind: RouteRule metadata: name: details-v2 namespace: default spec: destination: name: details route: - labels: version: v2 EOF

 Let’s access the web page of the application, after determining the ingress IP and port.

 Oops… Instead of the book details we have the Error fetching product details message displayed:

 The good news is that our application did not crash.
 With a good microservice design, we do not have failure propagation.
 In our case, the failing details microservice does not cause the productpage microservice to fail.
 Most of the functionality of the application is still provided, despite the failure in the details microservice.
 We have graceful service degradation: as you can see, the reviews and the ratings are displayed correctly, and the application is still useful.